Dust destruction by the supernova remnant forward shock in a turbulent interstellar medium: Discussion

-\item Our post-processing approach does not allow the dust to feed heavy elements coming from destroyed dust grains back to the gas, which physically should happen and induce for example a faster cooling of the gas.
+\item Our post-processing approach does not allow the dust to feed heavy elements coming from destroyed dust grains back to the gas, which physically should happen and would induce for example a faster cooling of the gas.
 The exact impact of the dust feedback is so far unknown but might be significant.
-Since on-the-fly approaches are more expensive than post-processing simulations, we use the latter for our calculations to include a more extensive dust destruction model.
-However, this brings the drawbacks of no dust-to-gas feedback and coarser time steps, which gives inaccuracies in the destruction, transport, and charge processes that we try to minimize by taking as many logarithmically spaced snapshots as computationally feasible.
+Since on-the-fly approaches are more expensive than post-processing simulations, we used the latter for our calculations to include a more extensive dust destruction model.
+However, this brings the drawbacks of no dust-to-gas feedback and coarser time steps, which gives inaccuracies in the destruction, transport, and charge processes that we tried to minimize by taking as many logarithmically spaced snapshots as computationally feasible.
 A comprehensive on-the-fly approach is currently being implemented, tested, and compared against our post-processing method by our group (Sartorio et al., in prep.).
-Various on-the-fly models have been used by other groups before \citep[e.g.][]{Slavin2015, Martinez-Gonzalez2019, Vasiliev2024, Dedikov2025}, however, their dust destruction models are not as complete as in our post-processing code, so that we chose to use \texttt{Paperboats}.
+Various on-the-fly models were used by other groups before \citep[e.g.,][]{Slavin2015, Martinez-Gonzalez2019, Vasiliev2024, Dedikov2025}; however, their dust destruction models were not as complete as in our post-processing code, so we chose \texttt{Paperboats}.